auth0/docs/articles/troubleshoot/index.md

 ---
 title: Troubleshoot
 description: Running into an issue?
-Here are the things you should check to narrow down and solve common issues in Auth0.
+Here are the things you should check to troubleshoot and solve common issues in Auth0.
-classes: topic-page
-toc: true
 topics:
   - troubleshooting
   - errors